Federico Renjifo Vélez: Personal life

 Federico Alonso was born in Cali, Valle del Cauca; the eldest of two sons of Marino Renjifo Salcedo and Amparo Vélez Hoyos; his younger brother is named Alejandro.
 He attended the Colegio Berchmans of Cali where he graduated in 1971.
 He went on to study at the Pontifical Xavierian University in Bogotá where he ultimately received his Doctorate of Laws and Socioeconomics with his co-authored doctoral thesis Ley Marco in 1981.

 He is married to Catalina Crane Arango who is serving as High Presidential Advisor for Public and Private Management.

 Career

 General Secretary to the President

 On 1 September 2011 President Juan Manuel Santos Calderón announced the designation of Renjifo to succeed Juan Carlos Pinzón Bueno as General Secretary to the President as the new Director of the Administrative Department of the Presidency of the Republic Renjifo, who at the time was working as President of the Fiduciaries Association since 2002, was sworn in on 8 September 2011.

 Minister of the Interior

 On 25 April 2012 President Santos designated Renjifo to succeed Germán Vargas Lleras in the Ministry of the Interior; he was later sworn in as Minister of the Interior on 17 May 2012 at an official ceremony at the Palace of Nariño.

+On 3 September 2012, Renjifo was appointed Minister of Mines and Energy, succeeding Mauricio Cárdenas who moved to the Finance Ministry.
+He also served concurrently as a board member of state oil company Ecopetrol.
+During his tenure, Colombia's oil reserves increased by 5.22% from 2011 to 2012, reaching a net gain of 464 million barrels, driven by an exploration effort that included 135 exploratory blocks granted in 2012.
+He oversaw the auction of 115 oil blocks in the Ronda Colombia 2012 round and signed 55 new oil contracts, with planned investment in exploration exceeding $2.6 billion.
+He was succeeded as minister by Amilkar Acosta Medina in September 2013, after which President Santos appointed him Ambassador of Colombia to France, a post he held from November 2013 to August 2018.